plasma-mobile/docs/Flashing_SingleROM.md

 TWRP is an alternative recovery image that offers a lot of flexibility and will be used to install Plasma Mobile.

-Download the latest version: http://techerrata.com/file/twrp2/hammerhead/openrecovery-twrp-2.8.0.1-hammerhead.img
+Download the latest version: http://techerrata.com/file/twrp2/hammerhead/

+or grab the "known-to-work" file here: http://build.maui-project.org/phone/openrecovery-twrp-2.8.0.1-hammerhead.img

 We assume that at this point the phone is off.